weiler-git/LimitCartographyPins/README.md

 - Player Pins (the pins players can make themselves), will be skipped by default.
 - Duplicate pins will be skipped.
-- The merged data will be sent by RPC to Owner/Area Host ->> Slash command allows player to add their own Player Pins to the map
+- The merged data will be sent by RPC to Owner/Area Host
+- >>Slash command allows player to add their own Player Pins to the map

 Why have it like this:
 - We have a public map that everyone can read from, with a designated character adding pins for various world locations.